cs4241-19a/a2-shortstack/README.md

-Your application is required to implement the following functionalities:
+Your application is required to implement the following functionality:

 - a `Server` which not only serves files, but also maintains a tabular dataset with 3 or more fields related to your application
 - a `Results` functionality which shows the entire dataset residing in the server's memory